 1 Mahi whakatuwhera – beginning the exploration

-Firstly it is important to gather, review, validate and consolidate any whānau search information that has already been gathered.
+First, it is important to gather, review, validate and consolidate any whānau search information that has already been gathered.
 The referral and consult process helps to prepare for the whakapapa research.
-It’s a process of gathering all relevant information inside Oranga Tamariki and with partners to provide a clear picture of what is known and what isn’t known about te tamaiti.
-For example, you could gather information from:
+It’s a process of gathering all relevant information inside Oranga Tamariki and with partners to provide a clear picture of what is known and what isn’t known about te tamaiti or rangatahi.
+For example, we could gather information from:

 • casenotes